St Saviour's Priory, Wicklow

 St Saviour's Priory (Mainistir an tSlánaitheora) is a ruined Augustinian monastery in Glendalough, County Wicklow, Ireland.

 History

 The priory was likely founded c.
-1162, which is when Lorcán Ua Tuathail, the founder, was made Archbishop of Dublin.
+1162, which is when Lorcán Ua Tuathail, also known as St. Laurence O'Toole the founder, was made Archbishop of Dublin.
 Diarmait Mac Murchadha, the King of Leinster, was likely involved in the monastery's foundation.
 St Saviour's is roughly contemporary with Ferns Abbey, Baltinglass Abbey, and likely also Killeshin Church.
-It is located on a narrow floodplain to the south-east of the core of the Glendalough monastic site.
+It is located three quarters of a mile to the east of the city, on the South bank of the river flowing from the two lakes, on a narrow floodplain to the south-east of the core of the Glendalough monastic site.
 The priory's relative isolation from the rest of the campus is thought to be a result of resentment towards the Augustinians by the long-established monastic community who occupied the site.

 Architecture

-St Saviour's is built in the Irish Romanesque style.
-The priory church is lavishly decorated.
+St Saviour's monastery or priory consists of three parts, the nave, the chancel and a domestic room to the north side.
+The walls are very thick varying from 3'-0" to 4-0" thick.
+The nave is 41'-0" by 20'-6" and the chancel which originally had a stone vaulted arched roof is 17'-4" by 11'-6".
+The domestic room is 39'-9" long by 19'-8" wide.
+The structure is built in the Irish Romanesque style.
+The most striking feature of the priory church church is the lavishly decorated archway between the nave and the chancel.

+When opened up in 1875 there were two undecorated doorways on the south side of the nave.
+That nearest the altar had a form of external porch. there are two round headed windows on the south side of the nave, and one double light window on the east side of the chancel.
+The windows on the south side have an external reveal or casement which may have held a timber shutter.
+The doorway on the north side of the nave led to the monk's quarters. within those quarters is a mural staircase. it is not known what the purpose of the staircase is.
+Was it once part of a transept?
+Did it lead to a belfry?
+This domestic building has one round headed window.

+Among the stone decorations to the chancel arch and columns and window and door surrounds, the following can be seen: